kristijanhusak/vim-dadbod-ui/README.md

 #### Via :DBUIAddConnection command

-Using `:DBUIAddConnection` command or pressing `A` in dbui drawer opens up a prompt to enter database url and name, that will be saved in db_ui_save_location config file.
+Using `:DBUIAddConnection` command or pressing `A` in dbui drawer opens up a prompt to enter database url and name, that will be saved in `g:db_ui_save_location` connections file.
 These connections are available from everywhere.

 #### Connection related notes
 It is possible to have two connections with same name, but from different source. for example, you can have `my-db` in env variable, in `g:dbs` and in saved connections.
 To view from which source the database is, press `H` in drawer.
+If there are duplicate connection names from same source, warning will be shown and first one added will be preserved.

 ## Settings
 ### Table helpers